 Learners spend eight hours per week over 16 weeks (total 128 hours) at a clinical site to observe, and get some introductory practice in the substance use disorder counselor eight practice dimensions (the basic tasks and responsibilities that constitute the work of a substance use disorder counselor), and 12 core functions (the observation and practice of skills while treating substance use disorder patients under the close supervision of a clinical supervisor).
 Learners read agency policies and procedures, document clinical hours, develop a learning plan, submit weekly clinical notes on progress toward plan goals, complete written assignments and tests, engage in discussion, and demonstrate core function knowledge and professionalism and employability skills.
 Eight hours are allocated for on-campus seminars held throughout the internship.

-Prerequisite(s): 550-102 AODA Counseling/Interviewing and 550-110 Theories & Methods of AODA Trt and 550-122 Pharmacology-Substance Abuse and 550-154 Culturally Skilled Counseling and 809-188 Developmental Psychology and 550-111 Group Facilitation
+Prerequisite(s): 550-102 SUD Counseling/Interviewing and 550-110 SUD Counseling Theory/Methods and 550-122 Psychopharmacology and 550-154 Culturally Skilled Counseling and 809-188 Developmental Psychology and 550-111 Group Facilitation

 550-106 Internship Advanced I